royemosby/roymosby.me/src/blog/creating-space.md

 description: "Using namespaces to separate areas of functionality in a Rails app"
 ---

-For my phase 3 Ruby on Rails project, I decided to create a newsroom app.
-RoR Newsroom focuses on the publishing workflow found inside of a multi-user new-producing venture.
-I wanted the project to be structured so that visitors can peruse published articles and give the editorial team a platform on which to work.
-I also wanted to keep the two uses separate from each other- users should not be able to see non-published drafts or make any changes to any content.
+For my phase 3 Ruby on Rails project, I decided to create RoR Newsroom.
+This newsroom application is platform for readers to read published articles and gives a place where RoR Newsroom employees can work on articles before they are published.

+- Readers would go to ror-newsroom.com to read(not a real website!)
+  - They do not have accounts so do not need to log on
+  - They can read published articles
+  - The can browse article tags and see associated published articles
+  - They can see a staff page and an about page
+  - Theu CANNOT see any articles that are not yet published
+  - They CANNOT make any changes
+- Newsroom employees would go to ror-newsroom.com/workspace to work
+  - They have to log in with username/password our using GitHub's OAuth authentication
+  - They can update their account information
+  - They can view articles by status (new, approved, draft, review, etc.)
+  - They can interact with non-published articles (create, view, edit, publish)
+  - They can provide editorial review comments on draft articles
+  - They can still see the published articles, tags, etc. by navigating to routes accessible to readers

+## Minimizing logic in controllers

 Enter namespaces.
+Namespaces provide a means to group controllers and re-route requests within a Rails app.
+By separating one of the uses off into a namespace, it allows me to work with the same model data in different ways without having to bog my controller actions down excessive logic.
+I am displaying articles to readers and employees but they are doing it for different purposes.
+Rather than increase the logic in my controller to determine who is visiting and for what purpose, I nest my ArticlesController in `workspace`.
+I then create a NewsController that a reader interacts with to see published articles.
+I also split interaction with my Employee model into StaffController and EmployeesController for much the same purpose.

-Namespaces provide a means to logically group and re-route controllers within a Rails app.
-Setting up a namespace consists of defining the namespace and then passing in the controllers that are to be grouped.
+Namespacing starts by drawing the namespace in the routes and then nesting the controllers that are to be grouped together.

 ```ruby
 #inside /config/routes.rb